Jeromephilip/rl-learning/Assignment 2.md

 2. Pit hits and wall hits count per episode over time (Optional)

 The optional ones are included to give better insight into the algorithms and their performance.

-I've also put some comments with qualitative assessment of the performance of each algorithm and suggestions for use cases of each algorithm.

 ## 1 - Total reward per episode over time